 The Bangkok to Ayutthaya train leaves very regularly from Hua Lamphong so there really is no need to rush unless you are only going for a day trip.
 Click here to get detailed information on the train schedule Make sure you are looking at the Bangkok > Chiang Mai timetable.
 Be aware that delays are reasonably common so do not plan your schedule too tightly.

-Once you are at Hua Lampong go straight past anyone that tries to help you in any which way.
-The majority of these apparently friendly helpful people are, sadly, scammers.
-Unfortunately, there are often a few of these people at Bangkok train station and its almost impossible to work out who legitimately works for the railway and who does not.
-Take everything with a grain of salt even if they are wearing official looking train station badges.
+Once you are at Hua Lampong go straight past anyone that tries to help you in any way.
+Many of these apparently friendly helpful people are, sadly, scammers.
+There are often a few of these people at Bangkok train station and its almost impossible to work out who legitimately works for the railway and who does not.
+Take anything said to you by anyone not behind the information or ticket counter with a grain of salt even if they are wearing an official looking train station uniform or name badge.

 Walk in and go straight to the train ticket counter.
 There are two counters.
 One for purchasing train tickets in advance which means two or more days in advance.
 The other counter is for buying tickets for today.

 There was a time, not too long ago, when the Thai Railway were not selling any tickets below second class to foreign tourists.
 Luckily for us, this has changed.
 Our third class tickets from Bangkok to Ayutthaya cost us a whole 15 Baht each.
 The journey would take just under two hours in total.
 Fine with us.
-Two hours of looking out the window on a train.
+Two hours of looking out the window at the scenery.
 Nice!

 While you wait, Hua Lamphong Train Station has a lot to offer.
 There is a left luggage room for you to store your luggage if required, many shops selling various food items including pastries and there is even a food hall for anyone wanting to sit down for a proper meal.
 The train station is fairly clean, the bathrooms are ok and there are a lot of seats to sit on while you wait.

 Catching a third class train in Thailand is very different to catching a first or second class train.
 First and foremost, you do not get assigned seating.
 This means that as soon as the train arrives at Bangkok, before it has even stopped on the track, you need to be ready to jump on the train to get a seat.
-If you are too slow you may find yourself standing for the duration of your trip on the train to Ayutthaya.
-At least it's only two hours.
+If you are too slow you may find yourself standing for the duration of your trip.
+At least the train to Ayutthaya is only two hours.

 Once you get that glorious seat, put the window down and enjoy the ride.
 There isn't really much on the train in terms of entertainment.
-Every now and then, a person will come down the aisle offering bottles of drink, snacks of some kind, and even toilet paper to use in the toilets.
-The toilets aren't anything awesome but at least there is one to use if you are desperate.
+Every now and then, a person will come down the aisle offering bottles of drinks, snacks of some kind, and even toilet paper to use in the toilets.
+The toilets are not awesome but at least there is one to use if you are desperate.
 Keep your ticket handy as the ticket inspector will come through at least once to check you have paid.

 When we had almost arrived at Ayutthaya a lovely gentleman walked through our carriage and told everyone that we were approaching our destination.
-Be ready to depart the train as the Thai Railway staff like to be quick with their stops.
+It is a popular place to visit so quite a few people will get off.
+Be ready to depart the train as the Thai Railway staff sometimes like to be quick with their stops.
 The train may well sit at the station for five minutes but it's not uncommon for them to stop for less than sixty seconds.

 Welcome to Ayutthaya, the old capital of the Kingdom of Siam!
 Although at the time the name Kingdom of Ayutthaya may have been more appropriate.

-To get to the ruins of Ayutthaya, walk out of the Ayutthaya railway station, straight across the road and straight on.
-You'll come to a river with a little ferry making its way back and forth.
+To get to the ruins of Ayutthaya, walk out of the Ayutthaya railway station, straight across the road and straight ahead.
+You will come to a river with a little ferry making its way back and forth.
 The ferry cost a grand total of 10 or 15 Baht each (Sorry, our memory on this is a little fuzzy).

 Once you get over the river, you can then rent a push bike or motorbike for the day which can make the getting around a little easier.
-We didn't bother as we were in not great rush but the option is there if you don't want to walk around in the heat.
+We did not bother as we were in no great rush but the option is there if you do not want to walk around in the heat.

 Hopefully you will enjoy the trip from Bangkok and the town of Ayutthaya just as much as we did!